muktihari/fit/docs/usage.md

     }
     defer f.Close()

-    bw := bufferedwriter.New(f) // Wrap *os.File with buffer for fast encoding.
-    defer bw.Flush()            // Flush any buffered data to the underlying io.Writer.

-    enc := encoder.New(bw)
-    if err := enc.Encode(&fit); err != nil {
+    enc := encoder.New(f) // By default, the Encoder uses a buffer of size 4096 to write to the writer. if err := enc.Encode(&fit); err != nil {
         panic(err)
     }